shashankms9/miyagi/docs/labs/02-build-your-own-copilot/Lab1.md

 ### Task 5: Run recommendation service locally

-1. Open a new terminal: by navigating miyagi/services/recommendation-service/dotnet and right-click on in cascade select **Open in intergate Terminal**.
+1. Open a new terminal: by navigating **miyagi/services/recommendation-service/dotnet** and right-click on in cascading menu select **Open in intergate Terminal**.

     ![](./Media/image-rg-26.png)